numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

    of :c:type:`NPY_AO` (deprecated) which is defined to be equivalent to :c:type:`PyArrayObject`.
 Direct access to the struct fields are deprecated.
 Use the ``PyArray_*(arr)`` form instead.
+   As of NumPy 1.20, the size of this struct is not considered part of the NumPy ABI (see note at the end of the member list).

    .. code-block:: c